-What Is a Narrative Device: 9 Types of Narrative Devices
+What Is a Narrative Device: 9 Types with Examples

 How will you tell your story?
 Find the list of narrative devices below:

-In a chronological narrative, the events follow chronological and sequential order.
+In a chronological narrative, the events follow chronological and sequential time order.
 Flashbacks, memories, and dreams may also be used to give information and show events to the reader at the right moment, but the narrative soon returns to chronological order of events.

-Chronological narrative far the most common narrative device, to the extent that it is the default of ninety-nine percent of novels, films, and memoirs.
+Chronological narrative is by far the most common narrative device, to the extent that it is the default of ninety-nine percent of novels, films, and memoirs.

-Reverse chronological narrative, the opposite of chronological narrative, is when the scenes follow the reverse chronological order.
+Reverse chronological narrative, the opposite of chronological narrative, is when the scenes follow the reverse of chronological order.
+That is, the story starts at the end and goes backwards, telling the story in reverse order.

 Unlike chronological narrative, the reverse is not a common device.
-The primary example is the Christopher Nolan film, Memento, which was hailed as one of the most important films of the early 21st century.
+The primary example is the Christopher Nolan film Memento, which was hailed as one of the most important films of the early 21st century.

 Real time narrative is a version of chronological narrative in which each hour of the narrative corresponds to one hour of events within the story.
 This narrative device is only available to film (or theater).
 The primary example of this device is the television series 24.